305-MAC/UnitOneAssignment_MiguelCorrea/README.md

 ## Business Activities

 * Propy's mission is to make real estate transactions faster, simpler and more secure by using FinTech innovations such as blockchain technology, smart contracts, and NFT's.
-Their ultimate goal is to automate the real estate sales process.
+According to CEO Natalia Karayaneva, "Our ultimate goal is to automate the real estate sales process."

 * Their intended customers include home buyers, home sellers, transaction coordinators, individual real estate agents, real estate brokerages, and title / escrow companies.
 * The market size of the U.S. real estate market in 2020 was $36.2 trillion.